defenseunicorns/pepr-docs/site/content/en/main/faq/_index.md

 ---

+## What is a module author?

+A module author is someone who creates a [Pepr Module](../user-guide/pepr-modules/) , which defines capabilities to enforce or apply desired state in a Kubernetes cluster.
+If you’ve run `npx pepr init` to create a module, congratulations — you’re a module author.

 ## How do I remove the punycode warning?

 By default, warnings are removed.
 You can allow warnings by setting the `PEPR_NODE_WARNINGS` environment variable.